Brendan Dassey: Early life

-Dassey was quiet and respectful to teachers, but was enrolled in special education classes.
-He was in some regular classes due to federal regulations.
+Dassey was quiet and respectful to teachers.
+Dassey was enrolled in special education classes as well as some regular classes due to federal regulations.
 He was failing three courses.
 On school tests, his overall IQ classification would be either 'borderline deficiency' or 'low average'.
 On subtests, he was sometimes average in math and thinking, but his verbal IQ was in the very lowest category.

 Dassey could read and speak intelligibly in sentences, a developmental milestone achieved between the ages of four and six.
 However, when Dassey was nearly sixteen, he was tested for range of language fundamentals, which included receptive and expressive language, verbal memory and social context - the results indicated that he performed at level of an average six to twelve year old.
 The school psychologist observed that he willingly engaged in speech and language therapy, and generally had minimal eye contact, gestures and vocal range.
 His school records show that he had a profound language-based learning disability.

 His uncle Steven Avery, who had been in prison since before Brendan was born, was exonerated of a violent rape and released in September 2003, eventually moving into a trailer next door.
 There was a lot of media coverage and public support, but no parole officer, though several years of his sentence had also been for a violent crime he committed.
 After receiving minimal financial compensation, Avery was engaged in a multimillion dollar civil lawsuit against the Sheriffs and District Attorney, as well as a political process for an "Avery Bill" to regulate police handling of eyewitnesses and custodial interrogations.